lifespline/lifespline-template-ts/README.md

 # About

-`lifespline-ts-template` is the `lifespline` TS template to bootstrap your typescript projects.
+TS template.

 # Motivation

-`lifespline-ts-template` comes from the need of having a standard starting template for typescript projects, instead of having to write one from scratch each time a project is initialized.
+Standard starting template for typescript projects.

 # Getting Started

-Having read and run [init.sh](init.sh), you are ready to develop your TS project.
+Clone this repo and read and run [init.sh](init.sh), you are ready to develop your TS project.
 There are [npm scripts](package.json) automating the flows:

 - lint `$ npm run lint`
 - test `$ npm run test`